1968 Canadian federal election: Progressive Conservatives

 The principal opposition to the Liberals was the Progressive Conservative Party (PC Party) led by Robert Stanfield, who had previously served as premier of Nova Scotia.
 The PCs started the election campaign with an internal poll showing them trailing the Liberals by 22 points.

 Stanfield proposed introducing guaranteed annual income, though failed to explain the number of citizens that would be covered, the minimum income level, and the cost to implement it.
 Due to concerns that the term "guaranteed annual income" sounded socialist, he eventually switched to using the term "negative income tax".
 These mistakes made the policy hard for voters to understand and harmed the PCs.
 What also damaged the PCs was the idea of deux nations (meaning that Canada was one country housing two nations - French Canadians and English-speaking Canadians).
 Marcel Faribault, the PCs' Quebec lieutenant and MP candidate, was unclear on whether he supported or opposed deux nations and Stanfield did not drop him as a candidate.
 This led to the Liberals positioning themselves as the party that supported one Canada.
 In mid-June, they ran a full-page newspaper advertisement that implied that Stanfield supported deux nations; Stanfield called the ad "a deliberate lie" and insisted he supported one Canada.

 New Democratic Party

 On the left, former long-time Premier of Saskatchewan Tommy Douglas led the New Democratic Party.
-The ouster of Diefenbaker had damaged the PC brand in Saskatchewan, and played a major role in allowing the NDP to overcome a decade of electoral failre at the federal level in Saskatchewan to win a plurality of seats there.
+The ouster of Diefenbaker had damaged the PC brand in Saskatchewan and played a major role in allowing the NDP to overcome a decade of electoral failure at the federal level in Saskatchewan to win a plurality of seats there.
 Nevertheless, these gains were balanced out by losses elsewhere in the country.
 Under the slogan, "You win with the NDP", Douglas campaigned for affordable housing, higher old age pensions, lower prescription drug prices, and a reduced cost of living.
 However, the NDP had difficulty running against the left-leaning Trudeau, who was himself a former supporter of the NDP.
 Douglas would step down as leader in 1971, but remained a powerful icon for New Democrats.